Explore with Purpose

 chris mullally | hiking & backpacking guide

 Chris grew up in northern Alberta, but has always been motivated to make the mountains home.
 Chris brings with him over a decade of work experience in the outdoor recreation industry, from being a backcountry ski lodge custodian to a whitewater canoeing guide.
 Now living in Fernie BC with his wife and daughter, he is always keen for an adventure.
-Chris is an ACMG Apprentice Hiking Guide, and outside of work he loves to hike, bike, camp, ski, and occasionally get lost in the backcountry!
-Above all, he is a people’s person, and he loves meeting new people and making connections on and off the trail.
+Chris is an ACMG (Association of Canadian Mountain Guides) Hiking Guide, and outside of work he loves to hike, bike, camp, ski, and occasionally get lost in the backcountry!
+Above all, he is a people person, and he loves meeting new folks and making connections on and off the trail.

 Chris Mullally